upper-town/web_app/README.md

 ### Running the app in development

-`Procfile.development` has the list of processes needed for development.
+`Procfile.dev` has the list of processes needed for development.
 You can use [`foreman`] or [`overmind`] to run them all at once.
 Overmind is suggested in the [`bin/dev`] script.

+You can also run processes separately, each one in a terminal window.
+In this case, make sure to run `source .env.development` and `source .env.development.local` before running the processes.

 [`foreman`]: https://rubygems.org/gems/foreman
 [`overmind`]: https://github.com/DarthSim/overmind/
 [`bin/dev`]: bin/dev

-Make sure to `source .env.development` and `source .env.development.local` before running the apps.

 ### FactoryBot